Tilbage til Blog

 There is no harm in looking at the competitors' employees.
 Which are the companies that are direct competitors?
 Do they have an outstanding developer that you want for yourself?

 Look up that specific company and its employees; would they be a great addition to your team?
 Have a close look at their work experience and past clients, and you’ll have a clearer picture of what to look for next.
-Or, more precisely, what exact type of engineer you would hire next, based on the skills you see in those exemplary candidates elsewhere?
+Or, more precisely, what exact type of engineer would you hire next, based on the skills you see in those exemplary candidates elsewhere?

 Stay within the hiring budget or work around it if needed